-Tour guides who are acting in the capacity of a chaperone or as an authority figure to lead a group would be considered as business visitors.
-Also, if the trip begins or concludes outside Canada, a work permit is not required.
-However, It is wise for any tour guide or tour bus driver to consult with an experienced immigration lawyer before embarking on a trip.
+Tour guides who are acting in the capacity of a chaperone or as an authority figure to lead a group are considered business visitors.
+Also, if the trip begins or concludes outside of Canada, a work permit is not required.
+However, it is wise for any tour guide or tour bus driver to consult with an experienced immigration lawyer before embarking on a trip.

 IT Workers as Business Visitors